ShaneWilmes/JavaScript-Timers/README.md

 # JavaScript-Timers
-Creating a simple timer with vanilla JS
+--Creating a simple timer with JavaScript --Speed-reading application that prints a single word of a message at a time